Specification pattern: Example of use

-This example is meant to show the end result of how the logic is 'chained' together.
+This example is meant to show the result of how the logic is 'chained' together.

 This usage example assumes a previously defined OverdueSpecification class that is satisfied when an invoice's due date is 30 days or older, a NoticeSentSpecification class that is satisfied when three notices have been sent to the customer, and an InCollectionSpecification class that is satisfied when an invoice has already been sent to the collection agency.
 The implementation of these classes isn't important here.

 Using these three specifications, we created a new specification called SendToCollection which will be satisfied when an invoice is overdue, when notices have been sent to the customer, and are not already with the collection agency.